necrose99/frabjous/README.md

 ### What the...
 This overlay contain only ebuilds for packages that I'm interested in or that have been requested.
 It also include support for the upcoming `libressl` USE flag.

-**DISCLAIMER:** All ebuilds are permanently in _test_ (~*) mode.
-As such, you should probably consider it to be _unsafe_ and treat it as such.
-Use at your own risk!
-However, I've been using these packages in a production environment without major problems.
+**DISCLAIMER:** All ebuilds are permanently in _test_ mode.
+Although I use many of these packages in a production environment without major problems, and try my best to follow the standards, you should use it with caution, especially crypto related stuff.

-> **Note**: As I don't own a machine with `systemd`, packages that use systemd unit files **has not** been tested.
-Although I try my best to follow the standards.
+> **Note:** As I don't own a machine with `systemd`, packages that use systemd unit files **has not** been thoroughly tested.
+If you have spare time, please, test them and report issues.

 ## How to install the overlay
 You must have `app-portage/layman` installed on your system for this to work.
 Just run `layman -a frabjous`, then you'll be ready to emerge the _goodies_.